Posted by MSA on December 2, 2020

 Vehicles are allowed on and near the grid area as needed during glider staging.
 By grid time they must be moved southeast of the runway, well clear of the pavement on the grass near the sloping bank.
 All vehicles must stay well clear of the launch area after gliders are placed on their grid positions.
 You are expected to conform to the instructions of the CD and the launch crew.

 Scales may be set up on the ramp near the cross-taxiway that leads to the runway.
 Pilots selected for weighing (which will typically include those whose overall or previous day’s score places them among the leaders) will maneuver their gliders onto the scales on the way to the grid.
-Past the scales, ballast (if used) may be dumped but not added.

 A critical assembly check (CAC) is a verification done after normal assembly to insure that items the pilot considers critical to flight safety are correct.
 Completion of the CAC is indicated by initials or a mark on tape near the left wing root leading edge.
 A CAC is required at this contest: a glider without a mark may be denied a launch.